mterzo/tarhosting/README.md

 ## POST /deploy
 Publish a tarball.

-To pulish static conten stored in `html.tgz` and deploy it to the directory abc.
+To publish static content stored in `html.tgz` and deploy it to the directory abc.

 ```